nl2go/ansible-role-network-encryption/README.md

       - name: default
         psk: secret

-Separate networks can be configured using `network_encryption_networks` variable.
+Networks must be configured using `network_encryption_networks` variable.
+Networks in this context are logical groups that share similar configuration.
 The `name` of the network is mandatory and used for identification.
 Pre-shared key can be specified using `psk`.

+    network_encryption_host_networks:
+      - name: default

+Hosts can be attached to the networks using `network_encryption_host_networks` variable.
+Networks are referenced by `name`.

     network_encryption_networks:
       - name: default